Strift/portfolio/content/blog/writing-first-freelance-contract.md

 ---
-title: 'Writing a freelance contract with AI'
+title: 'Writing your first freelance contract'
 date: 2024-12-08
 description: Need a freelance contract but can’t afford a lawyer?
 Here’s how AI can help!
 cover: /images/articles/covers/legi-gpt.png